globalizejs/globalize/README.md

 Design Goals.

-- Leverage the official CLDR JSON data.
+- Leverage the Unicode CLDR data in its official JSON format.
+- Follow Unicode Technical Standard #35.
 - Allow users to load as much or as little data as they need.
 - Avoid duplicating data if using multiple i18n libraries that leverage CLDR.
-- Run in browsers and node.js.
+- Run in browsers and Node.js.
 - Make globalization as easy to use as jQuery.

 Strengths of Using Globalize.

-- Based on CLDR data (largest and most extensive i18n repository).
+- Use the largest and most extensive i18n repository.
+Globalize is based on CLDR data.
-- No bugs due to outdated i18n content (it has no hard-coded i18n data).
+- Avoid bugs caused by outdated i18n content.
+Globalize has no hard-coded i18n data.
+Up-to-date CLDR data can be used directly as soon as it's released.
-- Consistency.
-Same results are obtained across browsers and on the server.
+- Get consistent results across different browsers.
+Get consistent results between browsers and the server.
-- Support using multiple locales simultaneously.
+- Use multiple locales simultaneously.

 For alternative libraries and more, check out this [JavaScript globalization overview](http://rxaviers.github.io/javascript-globalization/).